Italian government denies it spied on journalists and migrant activists using Paragon spyware - World News

 Both confirmed in interviews Wednesday that they had been informed by WhatsApp on Jan.
 31 that their phones had been infected with the spyware.
 The message they received from WhatsApp suggested they contact Citizen Lab, based out of the Munk School at the University of Toronto, which has for years played a leading role in exposing state-backed hackers.

-Cancellato said he believed he had been targeted as the “backdoor” through which hackers could see what investigative stories Fanpage was developing.
-He surmised Fanpage's undercover reports, in which journalists infiltrated the youth branch of Premier Giorgia Meloni's party and exposed neofascist behavior, might have been of interest.
+Cancellato said he believed he had been targeted by hackers who wanted to see what investigative stories Fanpage was developing.
+He declined to speculate on who it might have been.
+Fanpage has published undercover reports in which journalists infiltrated the youth branch of Premier Giorgia Meloni's party and exposed neofascist behavior.

 Casarini, for his part, heads an aid group that rescues migrants in the Mediterranean and has criticized the Italian government's support of Libya's patrols of its coasts to prevent smugglers’ boats from leaving.